 Panelists and workshop participants are asked to reflect on how their union strategies towards migrant workers have engaged this challenge, where it has succeeded and where it has failed.
 We wish to pay particular attention to one aspect that shapes the circumstances of many migrant workers: precarious legal status (no residency or work permit).

-Speakers: Henry Lopez, 3cosas, IWGB; others to be confirmed.
+Speakers: Henry Lopez, 3cosas, IWGB; N.N.
+KCTU, Anna Bolsheva, BWI.